 Why does summer pruning work?

-Summer pruning reduces tree size and vigour because when you remove tree branches and therefore the leaves you shut down the energy production, as there are fewer leaves to make energy through photosynthesis.
+Summer pruning reduces tree size and vigour because when you remove tree branches with leaves, you shut down the energy production, as there are fewer leaves to make energy through photosynthesis.
 This decreases new growth and the energy available to be stored in the roots, which in turn reduces the available energy for growth in the following season.

 There are other benefits of summer pruning.
 Keeping your fruit trees small means you can fit more of them in your garden.
 Choose varieties that spread your harvest season over as long a period as possible.
 It is easy to choose varieties with fruit that ripen from early December until early winter.
 Small trees are also easier to cover with netting if needed and easier to spray to prevent pests and diseases.
 Pruning in summer also eliminates the risk of bacterial and fungal infections entering the tree, as can happen with pruning in cold and wet winter conditions.
 Using Bacseal or Seal & Heal to seal pruning cuts is still highly recommended no matter when you prune.
 Pruning in summer is also much more likely to get done, as it is so much more enjoyable to do in nice, warm weather, compared to rugging up to do battle with your trees in the depths of winter.